 This is the outermost layer of the anther.
 It is a single layer and serves the purpose of protection.
 Some plant species such as Arceuthobium develop fibrous thickening and they are known as exothecium.

 Alpha-cellulose fibrous bands are present in the cells of this layer.
 These bands arise from inner tangential walls and they help in the dehiscence of the anther.
-This is because they are of hygroscopic nature.
+This is because they are hygroscopic.
 In hydrophytes, these bands are absent.

 These cells are ephemeral.
 This means that they are short-lived.
-They are 1-3 layered and degenerates at maturity.
+They are 1-3 layered and degenerate at maturity.

 The sporogenous tissue is a group of compactly arranged homogenous cells.
 These are formed when the anther is young.
 This tissue occupies the centre of each microsporangium.
 Microsporogenesis is the process by which haploid microspores are formed from diploid microspore mother cells.
 These haploid microspores are then arranged in the form of four cells and are called microspore tetrad.

-Germ pore is the areas where the sporopollenin is not present.
+Germ pore is the area where the sporopollenin is not present

 The intine is the inner wall.
 It is a thin and continuous layer.
 It is made up of cellulose and pectin.
 The plasma membrane surrounds the cytoplasm of the pollen grain.
 The pollen grains of some species are also seen to cause pollen allergies.
 They are also responsible for causing bronchial afflictions.
 Some of the species of these pollens can also cause asthma and bronchitis.
 The pollen grains are rich in nutrients therefore they can be served as a food source.
 They are seen to cause an increase in the performance of athletes and horses.
 These pollen tablets are used as food supplements.
 Tablets and syrups of this pollen are also available in the market.
 Pollen viability is the period from which the pollens retain their ability to germinate on the landing of the stigma.
 This pollen viability also depends on temperature and humidity.